NAME

 Creates a new DOM document object with one element node with node name docElemName.
 Uri gives the namespace of the document element to create.
 The objVar controls the memory handling as explained above.

-dom createDocumentNode ?objVar?
+dom createDocumentNode ?-jsonType jsonType? ?objVar?

 Creates a new 'empty' DOM document object without any element node. objVar controls the memory handling as explained above.
+If the option -jsonType is given the created document node will be of the given JSON type.

 dom createNodeCmd ?-returnNodeCmd? ?-tagName name? ?-jsonType jsonType? ?-namespace URI? (element|comment|text|cdata|pi)Node commandName

 This method creates Tcl commands, which in turn create tDOM nodes.
 Tcl commands created by this command are only available inside a script given to the domNode methods appendFromScript or insertBeforeFromScript.
 If a command created with createNodeCmd is invoked in any other context, it will return error.
 The created command commandName replaces any existing command or procedure with that name.
-If the commandName includes any namespace qualifiers, it is created in the specified namespace.
+If the commandName includes any Tcl namespace qualifiers, it is created in the specified namespace.
 The -tagName option is only allowed for the elementNode type.
 The -jsonType option is only allowed for elementNode and textNode types.

 If such command is invoked inside a script given as argument to the domNode method appendFromScript or insertBeforeFromScript it creates a new node and appends this node at the end of the child list of the invoking element node.
 If the option -returnNodeCmd was given, the command returns the created node as Tcl command.
 If this option was omitted, the command returns nothing.
 Each command creates always the same type of node.
 Which type of node is created by the command is determined by the first argument to the createNodeCmd.
 The syntax of the created command depends on the type of the node it creates.

 If the command type to create is elementNode, the created command will create an element node, if called.
-Without the -tagName option the tag name of the created node is commandName without namespace qualifiers.
-If the -tagName option was given then the created command the created elements will have this tag name.
+Without the -tagName option the tag name of the created node is commandName without Tcl namespace qualifiers.
+If the -tagName option was given then the created elements will have the value of this option as tag name.
 If the -jsonType option was given then the created node elements will have the given JSON type.
 If the -namespace option is given the created element node will be XML namespaced and in the namespace given by the option.
 The element name will be literal as given either by the command name or the -tagname option, if that was given.
 An appropriate XML namespace declaration will be automatically added, to bind the prefix (if the element name has one) or the default namespace (if the element name hasn't a prefix) to the namespace if such a binding isn't in scope.

 The syntax of the created command is: